WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

   UTDWRE | UTDWRE_72714 | UTDWRE_2 | Irrigation, Stockwatering | 61-2981 |Underground Water Claim| Morgan Ranches, LLC | Certificated | 0.4223|

-Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file to be passed back to the data supplier.
+Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (sites_mandatoryFieldMissing.csv) to be passed back to the organization supplying the data.
+Mandatory fields include: - SiteUUID - SiteName - CoordinateMethodCV - EPSGCodeCV